 - Rather than working with files that represent an entire map, like .mxd or .qgs, GeoServer works with the concept of layers and layer groups.
 You define a set of datasets that you want to have exposed on your server, and then you define what characteristics they'll exhibit when brought into web maps as web service layers.

 GeoServer comes with a bunch of sample layers already loaded.
 Let's take a look at those.

 - In the left-hand menu, click Layer Preview.

 - Scroll down to the Tasmania state boundaries layer and click the OpenLayers link.

-It's important to understand that you also could have done this by clicking the dropdown list and choosing WMS > OpenLayers.
+It's important to understand that you also could have done this by clicking the dropdown list and choosing WMS > OpenLayers (or OpenLayers 3 on newer versions of GeoSever).
 Looking at this list, you get a better idea of the many different output formats supported by GeoServer.